ggogel/seafile-containerized/README.md

     ```
     docker stack deploy -c docker-compose.yml seafile
     ```
+## FAQ

+1. ***Seafile can't connect to LDAP, OAuth, SMTP, or other external services using the Docker Compose deployment.***

+    All services are connected to `seafile-net`, which is defined as `internal` network by default, blocking all connectivity with endpoints outside of this network.
+See this [Wiki article](https://github.com/ggogel/seafile-containerized/wiki/LDAP) for a solution.

 ## Advanced Configuration and Troubleshooting

 For advanced configuration and troubleshooting see the [Wiki](https://github.com/ggogel/seafile-containerized/wiki).
 If you encounter a bug or have a feature request, please feel free to open an issue.